 With a washer-less tap mechanism a cartridge holding a turning disc is used in the tap to open and close the water and adjust the temperature of the water.
 Although there are no washers in these taps they do still use O-rings or neoprene seals to prevent leaks and drips.

-Cartridge taps refer to a set up where a hollow brass and plastic cartridge holds a disk that moves up and down to open and close the flow of water and can turned left or right to mix the hot and cold water to the temperature that you prefer.
+Cartridge taps refer to a set up where a hollow brass and plastic cartridge holds a disk that moves up and down to open and close the flow of water and can be turned left or right to mix the hot and cold water to the temperature that you prefer.

 When centred the cartridge lets water from both the hot and the cold flow through equally.
 If you move the tap to the left more hot water should come through.
 When you Move it to the right then more cold will come through.

 How to fix a dripping compression tap

 In compression tap a drip is usually caused from a washer that has been damaged and generally replacement of the washer is the solution in these cases.

 Follow our step-by-step guide to fixing a dripping compression tap:

 - Avoid larger water damage issues by cutting off the water supply to your tap.

 - Turn off your shut off valves and run your tap till flow stops.

 - Using a flat-head screwdriver, carefully remove any cap decoration from the tap head to reveal the mechanism holding the tap head in place.